tchalauxclergue/fingR/README.md

-fingR: a Framework for Sediment Source Fingerprinting
+fingR: fingR: A support for sediment source fingerprinting studies
 ================

 The fingR package is a package to support sediment source fingerprinting